 A night terror is in fact not a dream at all, but rather a frightened reaction that happens when a child transitions from the deepest state of non-REM sleep to light REM sleep.

-This usually happens seamlessly, but in 5 per cent of kids it’s a bumpy ride and triggers a fear response, also known as a night terror.
+This usually happens seamlessly, but in five percent of kids, it’s a bumpy ride and triggers a fear response, also known as a night terror.

 2. What happens to a child when they are having a night terror?

 A child experiencing night terrors will begin talking or screaming in a kind of half-sleep.
 They will be very frightened and may be unable to awaken fully.